Suraj-Encoding/eAuth/README.md

 The application is **`production ready`**.

-I have added complete process screenshots in `output` directory.
+I have added complete process walkthrough screenshots in `output` directory.

 `# Admin Login #`
 ```